yearn/yearn-devdocs/docs/resources/risks/risk-score.md

-# Risk Scores
+Risk Scores

-Yearn works with risk scores to quantify and assess the amount of risk of each strategy and vault, this document describes how we define risk vectors and work with them to reach a good balance between secure and innovative strategies
+Yearn works with risk scores to quantify and assess the amount of risk of each strategy and vault.
+This document outlines how we measure risk vectors and use them to find the optimal balance of security and innovation.

 * [**Strategy Risk Score**](#strategy-risk-score) defines each dimension of risk for a strategy and how we quantify them
-* [**Vault Risk Score Proposal**](#vault-risk-score-proposal) aggregates all strategies scores for a vault averaging by TVL **(this is in draft stage)**
+* [**Vault Risk Score Proposal**](#vault-risk-score-proposal) aggregates all strategy scores for a vault, averaging by TVL **(this is in draft stage)**
 * [**Overall Risk Score Proposal**](#overall-risk-score-proposal) aggregates strategy/vault scores into overall scores **(this is in draft stage)**

 ## Strategy Risk Score

-Risk for different strategies is measured using a point scoring system developed internally from yearn’s strategy deployment process.
-The higher the risk score number, the more riskier the strategy is.
-Calculating the risk assesses eight dimensions:
+Risk for different strategies is quantified using an internal point system developed by yearn's strategy deployment process.
+The higher the risk score number, the more risky the strategy is.
+The risk assessment evaluates eight dimensions:

 * [Audit](#audit)
 * [Code Review](#code-review)